mskhan586/LabourForce-By-Education/README.md

 # Canadian Labor Force Analytics

-The purpose of this project is to provide detailed analytics related to the labor force with respect to education, employment, type of employment, age groups, and gender across Canadian provinces.
+The purpose of this Power BI project is to provide detailed analytics related to the labor force with respect to education, employment, type of employment, age groups, and gender across Canadian provinces.
 The data for this project has been collected from https://open.canada.ca/en/open-data which is available on the monthly basis for the year 2020.
 As per the data provider website, the labor force data is updated monthly.

 ## Demo
 **Main Dashboard**